Melidee/documentation/content/legal/terms/partnership.rst

 | BETWEEN:
 |  Odoo S.A., having its registered office at Chaussée de Namur, 40, 1367 Grand-Rosière,
-|  Belgium, and its affiliates (collectively referred to as “ODOO”)
+|  Belgium, and its affiliates (collectively referred to as "ODOO")
 | AND:
 |  _____________________________________________, a company having its registered office at
 |  _____________________________________________________________________________________.
-|  (hereinafter referred to as “PARTNER”)
+|  (hereinafter referred to as "PARTNER")

 ODOO and PARTNER are individually referred to as a "Party" and collectively referred to as "the Parties".

 1 Purpose
 =========

 The purpose of this agreement is to set forth the conditions under which ODOO provides services to PARTNER, access to the Odoo Enterprise Edition software, and under which PARTNER complies with the obligations set out hereafter.

 ODOO hereby appoints PARTNER, and PARTNER hereby accepts the appointment, to be a non-exclusive partner promoting and selling "Odoo Enterprise Edition" to customers.

 PARTNER commits to doing its best effort to sell Odoo Enterprise contracts to its clients.
 To support that, PARTNER will market in priority the "Odoo Enterprise Edition" version to prospects and customers.
 PARTNER still has the option to sell services on other versions of the software, like "Odoo Community Edition", should it be needed.

 2 Term of the Agreement
 =======================

-The duration of this Agreement (the “Term”) shall be one year beginning on the date of the signature.
+The duration of this Agreement (the "Term") shall be one year beginning on the date of the signature.
 It is automatically renewed for an equal Term unless either party provides written notice of termination minimum 30 days before the end of the Term to the other party.

 3 Access to Odoo Enterprise Edition
 ===================================

 3.1 Project platform access
 ---------------------------

 To help PARTNER promote Odoo Enterprise Edition, ODOO grants PARTNER access to its project code repository for all "Odoo Enterprise Edition" Apps, under the terms set forth in :ref:`appendix_p_a` and the conditions restricted under this Agreement.

 In addition, ODOO grants PARTNER free access to the ODOO.SH platform for testing and development